DavidSM64/Diddy-Kong-Racing/README.md

 Currently, only the US 1.0 version (SHA1 = 0cb115d8716dbbc2922fda38e533b9fe63bb9670) of the game is supported.
 US 1.1, EU 1.0, EU 1.1, and JP are not supported at this time.

 <!-- README_SCORE_SUMMARY_BEGIN -->
-As of February 27, 2025, this is our current score:
+As of March 2, 2025, this is our current score:

-&emsp;&emsp;&emsp;&emsp;Decomp progress: 71.03%
+&emsp;&emsp;&emsp;&emsp;Decomp progress: 71.83%

 &emsp;&emsp;&emsp;&emsp;Documentation progress: 49.99%
 <!-- README_SCORE_SUMMARY_END -->